Cutlet: British cuisine

-In British cuisine a cutlet is usually unbreaded and can also be called a chop.
+In British cuisine, a cutlet is usually unbreaded and can also be called a chop.
 If referring to beef, more than one piece together would be generally called a rib of beef or a rib joint, whilst lamb ribs are called a rack, or rack of lamb.
 Lamb racks can also be tied into a circular shape before cooking, with the ribs on the outside, giving a crown shape, leading to the name "crown of lamb".

 French cuisine

 In France, cutlets can be made with any of the Salpicons of poultry, game, fish and shellfish, mixed with the necessary amount of forcemeat in keeping with the main ingredient; the consistency should be adjusted with a little well-reduced sauce which should also be in keeping with the ingredients.
 These cutlets should be egg and crumbed and they should be shallow fried and coloured in clarified butter instead of being deep fried.

+Another kind of cutlet is the Côtelette Menon or Côtelette révolution which is a veal cutlet covered in bread crumbs and fried in butter.